 About a year or more into my separation with my ex, we were having some financial conflicts.
 Well du!, of course we were!
 The divorce wasn’t final yet, so nothing could get set up in the automated Attorney General Child Support system, which I can tell you from experience goes a long way to alleviate discourse within co-parent relationships.
 As you would expect, he wanted his way of spending money and I wanted mine.

 On this particular day, I arrived at our neutral location to drop the kids off for visitation and my ex drives up in a brand new Ford truck.
 I’m saying things to the kids like, “Wow Guys!
 How exciting.
 You got a new car!
 How fun!” but I was feeling hurt and angry.
 He straps them in their car seats, and closes the door.
 I was holding it together pretty well but as he passed me he smirked, and I came completely unhinged.
 There I was, standing in the Randall’s parking lot screaming like a crazy lady.
-I had visions of smashing his lights out with a bat!
-It’s a good thing I don’t carry one in my car.
 I’ll never forget the look on his face as he ran, not walked, ran to his car door and sped away as fast as he could.
-It’s funny, now thinking back on it, but all I could think after was, “Wow!”
-That wasn’t like me at all!
-I completely lost it and allowed this jerk to affect me in a way I was wish I hadn’t after.
+It’s funny, now thinking back on it, but all I could think after was, “Wow!
+That wasn’t like me at all!”

 Life throws us curve balls.
 Things we can’t control and how we respond to those pitches are critical to our resilience.
 Dr. Robert Ellis said, “The best years of your life are the ones in which you decide your problems are your own.
 You do not blame them on your mother, the ecology, or the president.
 You realize that you control your own destiny.”
 (Smith 2006) This is exactly what happened to me standing in that parking lot.
 I hadn’t realized it at first, but what I learned from this ended up being really important, not just for how I deal with situations like this, but could be used in all interactions; from work to friendships and parenting.